dinukaamarasinghe817/compiler_theory/Assignment1/README.md

 # Instruction to execute the code
     i.  open the terminal and navigate to current directory

     ii.
-In the terminal type 'make' and hit enter
+In the terminal type 'make run' and hit enter

-    iii.Then type './calc input' and hit enter

-    iv.
-You'll receive an output according to the code you given inside the file 'input'

-    v.
-Change the code in the 'input' file and redo steps (ii) and (iii) and check the output.
+    iii.Change the code in the 'input' file as desired and redo step (ii) and check the output.

 # Special facts about the submission